Tag

 Most definitely.
 Manufacturers like HP recognize that gamers don’t just play games — office workers want to stay entertained during their downtime, too.
 All that’s needed to play games is a capable processor, a strong enough discrete graphics card, and enough memory to keep the entire system running smoothly.

-If you’re looking to save money by using one desktop for gaming and for your productivity tasks, you’ll want to choose a PC or one of the best laptops with more understated aesthetics that will blend in better with your office decor.
+If you’re looking to save money by using one desktop for gaming and for your tasks, you’ll want to choose a PC or one of the best laptops with more understated aesthetics that will blend in better with your office decor.
 Once you have the right PC selected, just pick out a few games and have fun.

 Is PC gaming dying?